RohanMukka/Combining-Transformer-Semantics-and-Reviewer-Behavior-for-Fake-Review-Detection-on-Yelp/README.md

 ReviewGuard is a hybrid fake review detection system that combines **transformer-based text semantics** with **handcrafted reviewer behavioral signals** to identify fraudulent reviews on the Yelp platform.
 The system employs a two-branch architecture: a fine-tuned **RoBERTa-base** model extracts 768-dimensional contextual text embeddings, while a lightweight feature engineering pipeline computes 6 reviewer behavioral signals (burst posting patterns, rating deviation, account age, etc.).
 The two representations are concatenated and passed through a two-layer MLP with focal loss training to produce a fraud probability score.

-Evaluated on the **YelpZIP** benchmark (67,395 reviews, 13.2% fake), ReviewGuard achieves **AUC-ROC = 0.901** and **Macro-F1 = 0.831**, outperforming text-only and behavior-only ablations.
+Evaluated on the **YelpZIP** benchmark (67,395 reviews, 13.2% fake), ReviewGuard achieves a **Macro-F1 = 0.831** and **AUC-ROC = 0.869**, outperforming text-only and behavior-only ablations.
 Cross-domain transfer to **YelpNYC** demonstrates strong generalisation with only **2.89 percentage points** Macro-F1 degradation.
 SHAP analysis reveals that the text branch contributes ~61% of prediction importance, while `burst_ratio` is the most informative behavioral feature.

 ---